LucasBarretto86/LOVE2D_experiment/README.md

 ### load

-This is a function used to instantiate all global variables, window viewports, resolution and etc in love before the game starts
+This is a function used to instantiate all global variables, window viewport, resolution and etc in love before the game starts

 ### update